TimNatal1887/CRUD-App-Project/README.md

 In this app, a user will be able to:

-- Add a video game with details such as name, priceInCents, inStock, platform (e.g., PC, PS5, Xbox), genre, reviews and releaseYear.
+- Add a video game with details such as name, priceInCents, inStock, platform (PC, PS5, Xbox, and Nintendo Switch), genre, reviews and releaseYear.
 - Update existing video game details.
 - Delete a video game from their library.
 - List all available video games.